mapforge-org/mapforge/docs/privacy.md

 In this policy, we lay out what data we collect and why, how your data is handled and your rights to your data.

 All of the data that we collect is kept fully secured and hosted in Germany.
 The server is owned by Hetzner, a European company.
 This ensures that all of the site data is being covered by the European Union’s strict laws on data privacy.
 Your site data never leaves the EU.
-See Hetzner privacy policy for full details.

 ### As a visitor to the mapforge.org website